edugmenes/nekt-data-engineering/README.md

 ## 📖 Context
 One of my customers needed to:
-- Extract data from ClickUp
+- Extract data from ClickUp and Conta Azul ERP
 - Consolidate it into Google BigQuery
 - Build reports in Power BI

 The original solution consisted of:
 - A custom Python ETL API
 - Executed via a scheduled job in GCP
-- Direct extraction through ClickUp endpoints
+- Direct extraction through APIs endpoints
 - Manual load into BigQuery

 ## ⚠️ Identified Problems